stacks-network/docs/guides-and-tutorials/running-a-signer/how-to-monitor-signer.md

 ```

 `node-exporter` provides a _lot_ of metrics.
 Poke at them through the Grafana
-Explorer or use one of they many prepared dashboard (e.g., [this
+Explorer or use one of the many prepared dashboard (e.g., [this
 one](https://grafana.com/grafana/dashboards/1860-node-exporter-full/)) to see
 comprehensive information.
 Once you have a dashboard ready, you can also
-use ti configure a few alerts (e.g., on disk space, etc).
+use it to configure a few alerts (e.g., on disk space, etc).